NgChunMan/Flight-Arrival-Delay-Prediction/README.md

 cd Flight-Arrival-Delay-Prediction
 ```

+2. After cloning the repository, open the config.json file and replace the flights_path and airports_path fields with the correct paths to the flights.csv and airports.csv files on your local machine or cloud storage.

-2. Install the required dependencies using pip:
+3. Install the required dependencies using pip:
 ```
 pip install -r requirements.txt
 ```